 Talmud (Yoma 14a) suggests that the mystery inherent in contemplating the paradoxical action of the red heifer’s ashes goes back to ancient times, quoting King Solomon (Kohelet 7:23): “I thought I could fathom it, but it eludes me.”
 The next verse in that passage continues rhetorically: “The secret of what happens is elusive and deep, deep down; who can discover it?”
 But there is a long rabbinic tradition of reading rhetorical questions as invitations: Right – who can discover it?
 Keep seeking, keep contemplating, keep asking, with humility, confidence, desire and delight.

-Rabbi Emma Kippley-Ogman, is a 2010 graduate of the Rabbinical School of Hebrew College in Newton Centre, MA.
-She serves as Associate Chaplain of Jewish Life at Macalester College in St. Paul, MN.
+Ordained by the Rabbinical School of Hebrew College in 2010, Rabbi Emma Kippley-Ogman is Associate Chaplain for Jewish Life at Macalester College in St. Paul, MN.